 There shall be held annually in each Congressional District one or more Schools of Instruction at such time and place as the Grand Lecturer may determine.
-The Grand Lecturer shall assign each Deputy to a School.
-Each District Deputy shall be required to attend the School of Instruction and shall receive a sum equal to the per diem of a representative of Subordinate Lodges to the Annual Communication of the Grand Lodge and mileage as set by the Finance Committee and approved by the Grand Lodge.
+The Grand Lecturer shall assign each Deputy to a school.
+Each District Deputy shall be required to attend the School of Instruction and shall receive a sum as set by the Finance Committee and adopted by the Grand Lodge.
 These expenses shall be paid from the District Deputy Grand Lecturer Fund on an account to be approved by the Grand Lecturer.
+Statutes §23 (1957-112; 1962-119; 1997-73; 1998-55)(2020-50)